kochbj/Reduced_Reused_Recycled/README.md

-# Life_of_a_Benchmark
- Github for "Life of a Benchmark" NeurIPS 2021 Paper
+#  Github for "Reduced, Reused, and Recycled: The Life of a Machine Learning Dataset" NeurIPS 2021 Paper